paluigi/sdmx/doc/howto/create.rst

              value=row[dsd.measures[0].id],
         )

+.. note:: Because the DSD is a complete description of the structure of the data, notice that ``make_obs`` can use its properties to retrieve the IDs for dimensions, attributes, and the primary measure.

+   The variables ``D``, ``M``, and ``A`` were already deleted and aren't used anymore.

+Next, we use the built-in method :meth:`pandas.DataFrame.apply` to run this function on each row of ``data``.

+.. ipython:: python

     # Convert each row of `data` to an Observation
+    # apply() returns a pd.Series; convert to a list
     observations = data.apply(make_obs, axis=1).to_list()

-.. note:: Because the DSD is a complete description of the structure of the data, notice that ``make_obs`` can use its attributes to know which IDs to use for values of dimensions, attributes, and the primary measure.
-   The variables ``D``, ``M``, and ``A`` were already deleted and aren't used anymore.

-This list of Observation objects can now be used to create a :class:`.DataSet`.
+This list of Observation objects can now be used to create :class:`Datasets <.DataSet>`.

-The DSD is also linked to the data set.
+Because of the structure of our ``data``, there are only 4 unique keys for 8 observations.
+For instance, the key TIME_DETAIL=2016, REF_AREA=1 appears *twice*, each time with a different value for the UNIT_MEASURE attribute.
+The SDMX information model requires that every observation in a data set has a *unique* key.
+We meet this requirement by creating two data sets, so that each data set contains a set of unique keys.

 .. ipython:: python

     from sdmx.model import DataSet

+    # Only the Observations with UNIT_MEASURE="PT"
+    ds1 = DataSet(structured_by=dsd, obs=observations[:4])
+    ds1

+    # Observations with UNIT_MEASURE="USD"
-    ds = DataSet(structured_by=dsd, obs=observations)
+    ds2 = DataSet(structured_by=dsd, obs=observations[4:])
-    ds
+    ds2

+The DSD is also connected to each data set.

 Encapsulate in messages and write to file
 =========================================

 SDMX files always contain complete *messages* with either data or structure.
-To write the ``ds`` object to file, we need to enclose it in a message object.
+To write the ``ds1`` and ``ds2`` objects to file, we need to enclose them in a message object.

 An SDMX data message doesn't refer to a DSD directly, but to a data *flow* definition (DFD), which in turn refers to the DSD.
 We create a DFD as well.